Learning To Code

 Learning how to code can be extremely helpful in your current career, or if you want to start a new career.
 Learning the basics takes a little bit of time and focus.

-If you’re interested in learning how to code, then I’d recommend giving it at least a try.
+If you are interested in learning how to code, then I would recommend giving it at least a try.
 According to the Bureau of Labor Statistics, there were over 2 million jobs in the IT field in 2018, and that number has definitely grown.
 Many jobs are being driven away by automated systems and computers.
 Learning programming skills is a great way to help you in a world that is driving towards automation.

 Now, not every job is going to be replaced by a computer.
 There will always be jobs that require humans, and human interaction for those to be accomplished.
 However, almost every job will be affected by technology and computers in some way.
 It may be as basic as driving more businesses to have websites, or moving a bid system from paper to on the computer.
 Whatever it is, I can't think of a single profession that will not be affected in some way in the future (if it hasn’t already been).